NEU-REAL/LTTR/README.md

 ## Performance

 Here, we show the latest performance of our LTTR.
-In order to better open source our code, we reconstruct the code and optimized some parameters compared to the version in the paper.
-The performances after code reconstruction are as follows:
+In order to better open source our code, we reconstruct the code and optimized some parameters compared to the version in the paper, and the performances are as follows:

 ### Kitti Dataset